cambridge/thesis/README.md

 ## But what if I don't want the template files in my thesis directory?

-Put the files listed below into a directory where LaTeX can find them (for more info see __[1]__):
+Put the files and folders listed below into a directory where LaTeX can find them (for more info see __[1]__):

     cam-thesis.cls
     CUni.eps
     CUni.pdf
+    CollegeShields/

 > __[1]__ You can put these files either into the standard LaTeX directory for